bpetrikovics/teamspeak3-music-control/README.md

     cd MojoBot && /usr/local/bin/hypnotoad MojoBot

 The above also assumes that you cloned the MojoBot repository into a directory called MojoBot in the bot user's home directly.
 You should adjust this if it's not the case.
+And don't forget to make it executable:

+    chmod +x startit

 You can (actually, should) add this to the crontab: